yiisoft/db/docs/en/query/where.md

 - `not in`: Similar to the in operator except that `IN` is replaced with `NOT IN` in the generated condition.
 - `like`: Operand 1 should be a column or DB expression, and operand 2 be a string or an array representing the values that the column or DB expression should be like.
 For example, `['like', 'name', 'tester']` will generate `name LIKE '%tester%'`.
 When the value range is given as an array, multiple `LIKE` predicates will be generated and concatenated using `AND`.
 For example, `['like', 'name', ['test', 'sample']]` will generate `name LIKE '%test%' AND name LIKE '%sample%'`.
 You may also provide an optional third operand to specify how to escape special characters in the values.
 The operand should be an array of mappings from the special characters to their escaped counterparts.
 If this operand is not provided, a default escape mapping will be used.
 You may use false or an empty array to indicate the values are already escaped and no escape should be applied.
 Note that when using an escape mapping (or the third operand is not provided), the values will be automatically enclosed within a pair of percentage characters.

-**Note:** *When using PostgreSQL you may also use ilike instead of like for case-insensitive matching.*
+**Note:** *When using PostgreSQL, you may also use ilike instead of like for case-insensitive matching.*

 - `or like`: Similar to the `like` operator except that `OR` is used to concatenate the `LIKE` predicates when operand 2 is an array.
 - `not like`: Similar to the `like` operator except that `LIKE` is replaced with `NOT LIKE` in the generated condition.